 Hanover is a medium-sized borough located in the state of Pennsylvania.
 With a population of 15,496 people and ten constituent neighborhoods, Hanover is the 62nd largest community in Pennsylvania.

-When you are in Hanover, you'll notice that it is more blue-collar than most other communities in America.
-35.33% of Hanover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hanover is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hanover who work in office and administrative support (12.07%), sales jobs (10.72%), and food service (7.14%).
+Hanover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hanover is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hanover who work in office and administrative support (11.50%), sales jobs (10.60%), and food service (6.26%).

-The percentage of adults in Hanover with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.34% of adults in Hanover have a bachelor's degree or advanced degree.
+The education level of Hanover citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.51% of adults 25 and older in Hanover have a college degree.

-The per capita income in Hanover in 2010 was $26,203, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,812 for a family of four.
+The per capita income in Hanover in 2010 was $25,501, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,004 for a family of four.
 However, Hanover contains both very wealthy and poor people as well.

+Hanover is a somewhat ethnically-diverse borough.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanover residents report their race to be White, followed by Asian.
+The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hanover include Irish, English, Italian, and Pennsylvania German.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.